Observation Series

 DSC08152 (11)

-I have not indicated the date where I saw this beetle as they are rather common and I had seen then many times.
+I have not indicated the date where I saw this beetle as they are rather abundance where Clerodendrum villosum is present and finding them is usually not a problem.

 photo